arunima14/MLH-LHD-Learn-2022/Day 1/Connect four game/README.md

 <br>

 <h3>How to Play?</h3>
-👉 There are two colors, i.e. yellow and red.
+👉 There are two colors, i.e. yellow and red.<br>
-👉 Each player gets a color and has to make a pile of his color without any interruption  of other color.
+👉 Each player gets a color and has to make a pile of his color without any interruption  of other color.<br>
-👉 Once its done, the player wins and the winner is announced at the right bottom of the page.
+👉 Once its done, the player wins and the winner is announced at the right bottom of the page.<br>

 YOU ARE NOW READY!
 GO AND HAVE FUN WITH THE GAME💯